hfwbakker/python_webscraper/README.md

 - Add scrapers for F&B trend watch websites (smartshanghai?
 CNN travel perhaps?)
 - Research flask more
 - Research React + CSS Modules
+- See if you can put the results into an excel sheet?
+Check "openpyxl" module